heartcombo/devise/README.md

 * [Validatable](http://rubydoc.info/github/plataformatec/devise/master/Devise/Models/Validatable): provides validations of email and password.
 It's optional and can be customized, so you're able to define your own validations.
 * [Lockable](http://rubydoc.info/github/plataformatec/devise/master/Devise/Models/Lockable): locks an account after a specified number of failed sign-in attempts.
 Can unlock via email or after a specified time period.

 Devise is guaranteed to be thread-safe on YARV.
-Thread-safety support on JRuby is on progress.
+Thread-safety support on JRuby is in progress.

 ## Information